A shopping trip turned into an event that happens here more often than not. We have to venture out for at least an hour every couple of weeks to shop.

 This not only saves time but also makes the trip feel more relaxed.
 A calmer environment gives you the space to enjoy the process rather than rush through it.

 Our recent shopping trip turned out a bit unusual.
-I was shopping for the first time in a Marshall’s store, which had just opened next to the big grocery store we visited there.
-While I was shopping, an announcement was made that they had to shut down the store due to a malfunction in the propane heating system.
+I was shopping at a Marshall’s store for the first time, one that had just opened next to the big grocery store we visited.
+While I was shopping, an announcement was made that the store would be shutting down due to a malfunction in the propane heating system.

 Luckily, I could check out my Christmas gifts at the register as they closed.
-Later, after going for lunch, we turned to the next-door grocery store, and firetrucks and such surrounded it.
+Later, after lunch, we went to the grocery store next door, and fire trucks and such surrounded it.

 Conclusion: Shop Trip Turned Into An Event